Fair Trade incense sticks? Is there such a thing? These and many more questions sprung to mind.

 The brand name is One Aromatics and they are imported from a village in southern India, where traditional methods of manufacturer are still used and only natural raw materials are used.

 Additionally, I was able to get guarantees as to the trading practices adopted and could see that Fair Trade principles were being strictly adhered to.

 I liked their story and was happy to move to the next stage….

 Having tried some samples myself, I could see that I had stumbled upon something special and decided to place my first order with them.

-We haven`t looked back since.
-Our customers are telling us that, in their opinion, these are the finest incense on the market and we have now built up a loyal customer base who refuse to buy anything other than our One Aromatics incense sticks.
+I haven’t looked back since.
+My customers are telling me that, in their opinion, these are the finest incense on the market and I have now built up a loyal customer base who refuse to buy anything other than these One Aromatics incense sticks.

-From the range of 12 frangrances we now stock, my personal favourite is Vanilla –
+From the range of fragrances I now stock, my personal favourite is Vanilla –

-Thank you for reading – please look out for more “Secret Diary of a Fair Trader” posts soon – Paul
+Thank you for reading this Blog – please look out for more “Secret Diary of a Fair Trader” posts soon” – Paul